- What is an eBill statement?

 Please remember to include the student's ID number on all checks/correspondence sent to the College. (top)

-A student may pay the in-state tuition rate when an 'Application for Virginia In-state Tuition Priveleges' has been filed and approved by the Registrar's Office.
-Questions concerning your domicile status should be directed to the Registrar's Office at 757-221-2800 or email at [[registar]]. (top)
+A student may pay the in-state tuition rate when an 'Application to Determine Physical Residency and In-state Tuition Priveleges' has been filed and approved by the Registrar's Office.
+Questions concerning your domicile status should be directed to the Registrar's Office at 757-221-2800 or email at [[registrar]]. (top)

 What if I have financial aid or some other form of expected payment that is not listed on my billing statement?